ndominguez4219/jupytercon_2018/README.md

 - `bqplot` (Version 0.11.1)

 ## Notes
 * All the examples in the talk were run in a black-themed notebook (and black-themed `ipywidgets` and `bqplot`).
 The colors used in the visualizations and plots were chosen to work well on the black background.
-Since the classic notebooks are white-themed, please update the colors (especially lighter colors like yellow) accordingly.
+Since the classic notebooks are white-themed, colors in the plots (especially lighter colors like yellow) need to be updated accordingly.
 * Special add-ons like full-screen button etc. were used to render the visualizations on a full screen.
 These are not available by default in the classic Jupyter notebook.

-(Hopefully with Jupyterlab black-themed notebooks/widgets and full-screen rendering will be available for all)
+(Hopefully with Jupyterlab, black-themed notebooks/widgets and full-screen rendering will be available for all)

 The following models/algorithms/tools were covered in the talk:
 * Kernel Regression